 As far as the butter goes, feel free to use your favorite kind, or you can even use dairy free butter to keep this recipe vegan-friendly.

 Store hummus in the refrigerator in a sealed container for up to 7 days, though you may have to give it a good stir if it hardens a bit.

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!

 - 1/2 cup butter melted

 - black pepper to taste

 - Slice the top of the head of garlic off.
 Then, drizzle the garlic with olive oil, wrap it in foil and place the foil on a baking sheet.
 Roast the garlic in the oven for 30 minutes.

 - Meanwhile, pour the can of chickpeas into a strainer, then rinse them off.
 Transfer chickpeas to a nonstick baking sheet and remove the skins from them, either individually, or by rolling the chickpeas back and forth on the baking sheet, which will allow the skins to come off.
 Pour chickpeas into a food processor.

 - Once the garlic's been roasted, remove it from the oven and wait a few minutes for it to cool.
 Then, remove the garlic cloves and add them to the food processor (should be about 8-10 cloves), along with the salt.
-Run the food processor and pulse for 30 seconds or so, then add the butter in through the top and pulse until the mixture it smooth.
+Run the food processor and pulse for 30 seconds or so, then add the lemon juice and butter in through the top and pulse until the mixture it smooth.

 - Scoop hummus out into a bowl and top it with extra butter, salt and pepper.
 Enjoy!